tlagaly/lawnsync-app/memory-bank/activeContext.md

 - Create new page layout templates and navigation components
 - Implement contextual action areas for each app section
 - Optimize mobile navigation experience
+- Implement Tasks and Projects section with tabbed interface

 ## Open Questions/Issues
 - ✅ How do we implement secure API key management in a production environment? *Addressed with environment-specific Firebase configuration*